-- Delta changes with the stock price. - A delta hedge needs to be rebalanced periodically in order to maintain delta neutrality. - In the limit where the portfolio is adjusted continuously, perfect hedge is achieved and the strategy becomes self-financing. - This was the gist of the Black-Scholes-Merton argument.
+- Delta changes with the stock price. - A delta hedge needs to be rebalanced periodically in order to maintain delta neutrality. - In the limit where the portfolio is adjusted continuously, perfect hedge is achieved and the strategy becomes self-financing.

 Implementing Delta Hedge